Ankita Raina: 2020–21: Major main-draw and Olympics debut

 Raina won the first WTA Tour singles main-draw match of her career at the Phillip Island Trophy.
 She came from a break down in the third set to reel off the last six games for a 5–7, 6–1, 6–2 win over Elisabetta Cocciaretto.
 She then lost to Kimberly Birrell.
-In doubles, Raina partnered with Kamilla Rakhimova to advance to her first WTA level final, where they defeated the Russian pairing of Anastasia Potapova and Anna Blinkova.
-With this victory, Ankita become the second Indian female after Sania Mirza to win a WTA title, and also the third Indian woman after Mirza and Shikha Uberoi to break into the top 100 of the WTA rankings, debuting at world No. 94 in doubles.
+In doubles, Raina partnered with Kamilla Rakhimova to advance to her first WTA Tour level final, where they defeated the Russian pairing of Anastasia Potapova and Anna Blinkova.
+With this victory, Ankita became the second Indian female after Sania Mirza to win a WTA title, and also the third Indian woman after Mirza and Shikha Uberoi to break into the top 100 of the WTA rankings, debuting at world No. 94 in doubles.

 Her improved ranking allowed her to compete more regularly on the WTA Tour, albeit with limited success.
 At the Abierto Zapopan, Raina scored a victory over former world No. 5 and French Open finalist, Sara Errani, before losing to Leonie Küng.
 At the French Open, she lost in the second qualifying round in singles, and the first round of the main draw in doubles.
 Raina enjoyed a strong grass-court season in doubles, reaching back to back semifinals at the Nottingham Open and Nottingham Trophy.
 At Wimbledon, she competed in all three events, losing in the first qualifying round of singles to Varvara Lepchenko and the first round of doubles and mixed doubles, partnering Lauren Davis and Ramkumar Ramanathan, respectively.

 Sania Mirza's protected ranking of No. 9 meant that Raina and Mirza gained direct entry into the Tokyo Olympics in women's doubles.
 They lost in three sets in the first round to the Kichenok sisters, in spite of leading 6–0, 5–2.

 Raina competed at the 2021 US Open, losing in the first round of singles qualifying to Jamie Loeb and the first round of doubles.
 This meant she had played in the main draw of doubles at all four major tournaments.
 She then won only one of her next seven matches in singles, to end the year outside the top 200.
 She also lost seven out of her eight doubles matches during this stretch.